Historical immigration to Great Britain: Roman Empire

 The first Roman invasion of Great Britain was led by Julius Caesar in 55 BC; the second, a year later in 54 BC.
 The Romans had many supporters among the Celtic tribal leaders, who agreed to pay tribute to Rome in return for Roman protection.
 The Romans returned in AD 43, led by the Emperor Claudius, this time establishing control, and establishing the province of Britannia.
 Initially an oppressive rule, gradually the new leaders gained a firmer hold on their new territory which at one point stretched from the south coast of England to Wales and northwards as far as southern Scotland.

 During the 367 years of Roman occupation of Britain, many settlers were soldiers garrisoned on the mainland.
 It was with constant contact with Rome and the rest of Romanised Europe through trade and industry that the elite native Britons themselves adopted Roman culture and customs, such as the Latin language, though the majority in the countryside were little affected.

-The capital city of Londonium was an ethnically diverse city with inhabitants from across the Roman Empire, including natives of Britannia, continental Europe, the Middle East, and North Africa.
+The capital city of Londinium was an ethnically diverse city with inhabitants from across the Roman Empire, including natives of Britannia, continental Europe, the Middle East, and North Africa.
 There was also cultural diversity in other Roman-British towns, which were sustained by considerable migration, both within Britannia and from other Roman territories, including North Africa, Roman Syria, the Eastern Mediterranean, and continental Europe.
 Of Roman Britain's estimated population of three million, the urban population was about 240,000 people, with Londinium having an estimated 60,000 people.
 However, after Britannia ceased to be a functional Roman province, many of the urban areas collapsed and the overall population may have declined by as much as two million.